Police arrest 2 after drone flown over Michigan Stadium

 ANN ARBOR, Mich.
-(AP) — Two people have been arrested for flying a drone over Michigan Stadium in Ann Arbor during the Wolverine’s football season opener against Middle Tennessee State.
+(AP) — Two people have been arrested for flying a drone over Michigan Stadium in Ann Arbor during the Wolverines’ football season opener against Middle Tennessee State.

 The drone was reported about 10:17 p.m.
 Saturday.
 University Deputy Police Chief Melissa Overton says Thursday that the individuals arrested are not students at the school.